-- Grease the baking pan cups with shortening or cooking spray.
-How to Grease a Muffin Tin
+Grease the baking pan cups with shortening or cooking spray.

-- Place the pan back into the oven and bake for two more minutes.
+Place the pan back into the oven and bake for two more minutes.
 Remove and deflate again.
-Repeat this 2-minute cycle one or two times (a total of 2-3 deflation cycles for a total baking time of 12-14 minutes) until the rim of the cookie cup is golden brown.
+Repeat this 2-minute cycle one or two times (a total of 2 to 3 deflation cycles for a total baking time of 12 to 14 minutes) until the rim of the cookie cup is golden brown.
 Remove from the oven, deflate one more time (and more often while cooling, if needed) and allow the cups to cool in the pan.

-- Tip: If, during the first (or second) round of deflation, you find that you have too much dough on the bottom, you can remove a little with a small spoon.
+- If during the first (or second) round of deflation, you find that you have too much dough on the bottom, you can remove a little with a small spoon.
 Simply press the remaining dough back into place to cover any holes.

-- Once cool, flip the pan upside down and the cups should slip out.
+Once cool, flip the pan upside down and the cups should slip out.
 If they stick, gently tap the pan on the counter until they release.
 If they don't release, there may not have been enough grease on the pan or the pan is not cool enough.
-How to Remove Baked Goods from Pans

 Lining the Cookie Cup with Chocolate